Constrained Bilinear Factorization Multi-view Subspace Clustering: Conclusion

 \section{Conclusion}

-In this paper, we develop a novel multi-view subspace clustering approach, which assumes that the coefficient matrices of different views have the same clustering structure, rather than being equivalent among all views.
-To achieve the assumption, the orthonormality constrained bilinear factorization is introduced on the coefficient matrices of all views.
-An effective optimization is also developed to solve the objective function of the corresponding problem.
+In this paper, we develop a novel multi-view subspace clustering approach, dubbed CBF-MSC. {{Different from most exsiting multi-view clustering methods, the proposed method assumes that the coefficient matrices of different views have the same clustering structure.}} To achieve the assumption, the orthonormality constrained bilinear factorization is introduced on the coefficient matrices of all views.
+Furthermore, an effective optimization is also developed in this paper to solve the objective function of the corresponding problem.
 Comprehensive experimental results validate the effectiveness of the proposed method and show that our CBF-MSC outperforms several state-of-the-arts.

+{{Despite the promising clustering performance can be achieved, the proposed method is time consuming since the SVD decomposition and matrix inversion are involved during the optimization procedure.
+The improvement for large-scale data will be focused on in further works by leveraging the Hashing technique and the dimensionality reduction strategies.}}